July 2018: CCR-FYI SC Bylaws July 2018

 A. Sub-committees shall be created to investigate and recommend action on matters, which concern the CCR-FYI.

-B. The Sub-Committees will be comprised of volunteers from the CCR-FYI SC membership.
-The duties of a sub-committee and its power to act on certain decisions shall be outlined at its formation and shall be approved by the CCR-FYI SC.
+B. The Sub-Committees will be comprised of volunteers from the FYISC membership.
+The duties of a sub-committee and its power to act on certain decisions shall be outlined at its formation and shall be approved by the FYI SC.

-C. All sub-committee chairs, or appropriate representative in the event the chair cannot attend the meeting, are required to report during the monthly meeting of the CCR-FYI SC.
-Monthly reports will be submitted to the SC Chair one week prior to the CCR-FYI SC meetings.
+C. All sub-committee chairs, or appropriate representative in the event the chair cannot attend the meeting, are required to report during the monthly meeting of the FYISC.
+Monthly reports will be submitted to the SC Chair one week prior to the FYISC meetings.

-D. Standing Sub-Committees will be established to consider continuing questions and projects.
-As part of their duties, all voting members of the CCR-FYI SC must also be a member of at least one of the standing Sub-Committee.
-Additional standing Sub-Committees may be proposed by any SC member, but must be voted into existence by majority vote.
-Each Sub-Committee shall elect a chair from their membership.
+D. Standing sub-committees will be established to consider continuing questions and projects.
+As part of their duties, all voting members of the FYISC must also be a member of at least one of the standing sub-committee.
+Additional standing sub-committees may be proposed by any SC member, but must be voted into existence by majority vote.
+Each sub-committee shall elect a chair from their membership.

 1. Established for examining questions for which no appropriate standing Sub-Committee exists, as determined by the SC.

-3. If the ad hoc Sub-Committee cannot complete the task within the appointed time, the Chair may consider extending the appointment time or dissolving the Sub-Committee with the approval of the CCR-FYI SC membership.
+3. If the ad hoc sub-committee cannot complete the task within the appointed time, the Chair may consider extending the appointment time or dissolving the sub-committee with the approval of the FYISC membership.

-22. Responsible for planning the annual CCR-FYI colloquium.
-However, all CCR-FYI SC members are expected to assist with the colloquium.
+2. Although the Colloquium sub-committee is responsible for planning the annual CCR-FYI colloquium, all FYISC members are expected to assist with the promoting, planning, and execution of the colloquium.

-33. Work with the administrative support personnel (including outside contractors) to determine the location for the colloquium, the dates, and the schedule for events that need to be completed prior to the colloquium.
+3. The Colloquium chairs, vice-chairs and publicity and logistics chair will work with the administrative support personnel (including outside contractors) to determine the location for the colloquium, the dates, and the schedule for events that need to be completed prior to the colloquium.
+The final date of the next term’s Colloquium must be approved by a simple majority of SC members at a regular FYISC meeting after current term’s colloquium has concluded and must be decided by the current term’s Colloquium Retreat.

-44. Produce the schedule for the colloquium.
-This schedule must be approved by a simple majority of SC members at a regular CCR-FYI SC meeting.
+4. Colloquium chairs and vice chairs will produce the schedule for the colloquium.
+This schedule must be approved by a simple majority of SC members at a regular FYISC meeting.

 II.
 Community Life